hysamah/ES_project2/README.md

 The main driver function for the glove side is
 `void command_dagu(void)`
 Inside this function, the data from the flex sensor is read. if the read value exceeds the neutral threshold to indicate "neutral", it proceeds to send braking motion bytes to the Dagu.
-Otherwise, on receiving "bent" values the function proceeds to read values from the IMU sensor to check if the angels indicate forward motion or rotation.
-The speed values are made proportional to the IMU angel readings (Greater angel leads to higher speed in a certain direction)
+Otherwise, on receiving "bent" values the function proceeds to read values from the IMU sensor to check if the angles indicate forward motion or rotation.
+The speed values are made proportional to the IMU angle readings (Greater angle leads to higher speed in a certain direction)

 ### Connections
 ![glove_mx](Media/Glove_side_conn.jpg)